Why Pope Francis was buried outside the Vatican

 Francis returned there at key moments in his papacy, praying for an end to the coronavirus pandemic in a locked-down Rome in 2020 and after his abdominal operations in 2021 and 2023.

+After his funeral, the procession with the coffin travelled across Rome to the St Mary Major Basilica.

+The procession passed the Colosseum, the ancient Roman amphitheatre that is one of Italy’s most iconic sites, tourists and faithful lined the route to snap photographs.

-After his funeral, as bells tolled, the pallbearers carried the coffin past several dozen migrants, prisoners and homeless people holding white roses outside the basilica.
+As bells tolled, pallbearers carried the coffin past several dozen migrants, prisoners and homeless people holding white roses in front of the basilica.

 Once inside, the pallbearers stopped in front of the icon of the Virgin Mary that Francis loved.
 Four children deposited the roses at the foot of the altar before cardinals performed the burial rite at his tomb in a nearby niche.